edmundwsy/RAST_corridor_planning/README.md

 ### ROS Launch

-In this project, the  `<group>` tag is used to make it easier to apply setting to a single agent.
-Each agent is assigned to a independent namespace where all topics are published with the group name prefix.
-This design is to avoid mutual communication in simulation environment.
+In this project, the  `<group>` tag is used to make it easier to apply a  setting to a single agent.
+Each agent is assigned to an independent namespace where all topics are published with the group name prefix.
+This design is to avoid mutual communication in the simulation environment.

-Use `.launch` file to start a group of nodes for each uav.
+Use `.launch` file to start a group of nodes for each MAV.
 ```xml
   <group ns="uav$(arg drone_id)">
     <node pkg="rast_corridor_planning" name="mapping" type="mapping" output="screen">